meyer-lab/asmlab.org/team/index.md

 Ph.
 D., Biological Engineering, MIT
 B.S., Bioengineering, University of California, Los Angeles

 Aaron is an Assistant Professor of [Bioengineering](https://www.bioeng.ucla.edu) and a member of the [Bioinformatics IDP](https://bioinformatics.ucla.edu), [Jonsson Comprehensive Cancer Center](https://cancer.ucla.edu), [Broad Stem Cell Research Center](https://stemcell.ucla.edu), and [Institute for Quantitative and Computational Biosciences](https://qcb.ucla.edu).
 He strives to learn how we can use computational models to control biological systems and treat disease.
-Outside of the lab, he can be found consuming anything that might be considered science fiction, reading about the philosophy/history of science, cycling in the Santa Monica mountains, practicando su español (limitado), eller lære norsk.
+Outside of the lab, he can be found consuming anything that might be considered science fiction, reading about the philosophy/history of science, or cycling in the Santa Monica mountains.

 <br />